 Since times tables play such an important role in our daily life, the Schools Standards Minister Nick Gibb has announced on the 14 of February this year that a select number of schools across the country will start trial-ling the multiplication tables check from March.
 He said that “It is important to have an assessment system that continues to drive this improvement.
 Just as the phonics screening check helps children who are learning to read, the multiplication tables check will help teachers identify those pupils who require extra support.
 This will ensure that all pupils leave primary school knowing their times tables by heart and able to start secondary school with a secure grasp of fundamental arithmetic as a foundation for mathematics”.

 This new test would last no longer than 5 minutes, and it would be similar to the checks that schools are using.
-Currently it is still on trial, but the department of education is planning to make it mandatory in June 2020.
+Currently it is still on trial, but the Department for Education is planning to make it mandatory in June 2020.
 So, as we now know that this test is going to be nation-wide, one simple and obvious task now is to make sure that students can answer questions fast and accurate.

 When I was in China, the way we learned times tables was very traditional which is, according to my primary maths teacher, “just memorise it”.
 Every maths class throughout year 3(or 4), you could hear students chanting “one one get one, one two get two, one three get three…”.
 It sounds boring and not at all efficient, however it is a perfect example for an old English saying: practice makes perfect.
 By saying it repeatedly, Chinese students would be able to solve multiplications problems very fast and don’t even need to think or calculate.